noiamhippyman/pico8_starter/README.md

 # Hippyman's Pico-8 Starter Project
-This is a good generic starting point for any Pico-8 game project.
+This is a good generic starting point for any Pico-8 game project.\n http://brandonschmeidler.github.io/pico8_starter

 #### Usage
 Open Pico-8 and type "folder" and press enter.
 Drag "starter.p8" and "starter_demo.p8" into your projects folder.
 Type "load starter" into Pico-8 and press enter.
 Type "save 'gamename'" where 'gamename' is whatever you want.
 You can now begin working on your game.